Klumper/v-tooltip/README.md

   defaultTrigger: 'hover focus',
   // Default position offset (px)
   defaultOffset: 0,
-  // Default container where the tooltip will be appended
+  // Default container where the tooltip will be appended.
+  // Setting it is `false`, the tooltip will be set to the reference parent.
   defaultContainer: 'body',
   defaultBoundariesElement: undefined,
   defaultPopperOptions: {},